 - Movement exercises corresponding to some characteristics of the flora and fauna of the island

-When taken together, these intellectual-kinetic modalities constitute "spiritual exercises", as they used to be called centuries ago.
-In addition to mastering concepts that are at the core of "life", you'll learn about specific plants, animals, and insects in your temporary habitat.
+When taken together, these intellectual-kinetic modalities constitute "spiritual exercises", as these used to be called centuries ago.
+In addition to mastering concepts that are at the core of life, you'll learn about specific plants, animals, and insects in your temporary habitat.
 Following your instinct, you'll choose one to become intimately connected with: a totem animal that will be your guide (through inhabiting its characteristics, not symbolism), even after you leave the island.
 It's a matter of receiving some extra power.